 Using our 4x4 comparison reviews, let's see how the Ranger and HiLux differ and which is best.

 - The Ranger engine line-up is more efficient and powerful.
-The Ford Ranger is available with a choice of a frugal 2.2-litre four pot Duratorq diesel or a larger, throaty 3.2-litre inline five Duratorq oil burner.
+The Ford Ranger is available with a choice of a frugal 2.2-litre four-pot Duratorq diesel or a larger, throaty 3.2-litre inline five Duratorq oil burner.
 RWD models with the smaller engine use just 6.6 litres of fuel per 100km.
 The larger 3.2 in 2WD guise burns 8.1 litres per 100km and up to 8.4 for 4x4 manual models.
+A newer 2019 2.0-litre, bi-turbo engine delivers more power and fuel efficiency.
+This engine makes 157kW and 500Nm, while only using a combined 6.7L/100km.
+This model also has a 10-speed automatic.
+Toyota hasn't got an answer for this transmission and engine combo.

 - One of the best handling utes on the market.
 Handling wise, motoring journalists said the Ranger was one of the best available.
 Testers said it feels solid and planted, even when lugging loads around.

 - A Ranger will hold its own off the pavement.
-Off-road, it’s a bit of a machine too.
-The HiLux will falter when water levels reach 700mm, while a Ranger can keep going in 800mm deep rivers.
+Off-road, it's a bit of a machine too.
+The HiLux will falter when water levels reach 700mm, while a Ranger can keep going in 800mm deep rivers (850mm for the Raptor).
 It is evident that the Australian development and engineering program has made this thing wholeheartedly able to go off the tarmac.

 - The Ranger is well-appointed.
 The interior of the Ranger varies depending on the spec you opt for.
 Base models are intended for use as workhorses and have harder wearing interiors.
-Even pick-up entry grade utes get reverse cameras, Bluetooth, cruise control and keyless entry.
-Higher end trimmings bring brighter headlamps, upgraded infotainment systems and speakers, built-in sat nav and a 230v inverter that lets you charge tools using a standard plug.
+Even so, entry grade pick-up utes get reverse cameras (and parking sensors), Bluetooth, cruise control and active safety assists.
+Higher-end trimmings bring brighter headlamps, upgraded infotainment systems and speakers, built-in sat-nav and a 230v inverter that lets you charge tools using a standard plug.
 Courtesy lighting in the load-bed is a thoughtful, yet useful, inclusion.

-- The Ranger’s styling is more appealing.
-We are partial to the styling of the Ranger.
-It’s square and chunky design portrays a robust and faithful work truck.
-The HiLux is a bit softer around the edges and just doesn’t have the same kerb appeal.
+- The Ranger's styling is more appealing.
+We are partial to the blocky styling of the Ranger.
+Its square and chunky design portrays a robust and faithful work truck.
+The HiLux still looks great, but the design is a little more fussy.
+Ultimately, we think one of the toughest looking utes at the moment is the cheaper Mitsubishi Triton.

 - The Ranger is well-built.
-Toyota’s have a reputation for being unbreakable, but motoring writers discovered the Ranger is also exceptionally well put together.
+Toyota vehicles have a reputation for being unbreakable, but motoring writers discovered the Ranger is also exceptionally well put together.

 - Intuitive infotainment system.
-Unlike the Hilux with its unwieldy infotainment system, journos said the Ford SYNC 3 system in the Ranger is intuitive and a doddle to use.
-Ford’s ute also boasts smartphone connectivity for Android and iOS devices where the Hilux doesn’t.
+Unlike the Hilux, with its unwieldy infotainment system, journos said the Ford SYNC 3 system in the Ranger is intuitive and a doddle to use.
+Ford's ute also boasts smartphone connectivity for Android and iOS devices, whereas the HiLux doesn't.

 How does the Toyota HiLux shape-up next to the Ranger?